pytorch/ignite/docs/source/examples.rst

 - `MNIST training on a single TPU <https://github.com/pytorch/ignite/blob/master/examples/notebooks/MNIST_on_TPU.ipynb>`_

-All notebooks can be opened in Google Colab with a link:
+All notebooks can be opened on Google Colab with a link:

 .. code-block:: text